kubernetes-sigs/llm-instance-gateway/tools/dynamic-lora-sidecar/README.md

 ## Screenshots & Testing
-I tested the sidecar in my cluster with deployment and configmap specified in this repo.
-Here are the screen grabs of the logs from the sidecar and vllm server.
-I used the specified configmap, verified that the adapters were loaded by querying `v1/models` and looking at vllm logs.
-I changed the configmap and validated the same on vllm server.
-Note: There is slight lag between updates.
+The sidecar was tested with the Deployment and ConfigMap specified in this repo.
+Here are screen grabs of the logs from the sidecar and vllm server.
+One can verify that the adapters were loaded by querying `v1/models` and looking at vllm logs.
 ![lora-adapter-syncer](screenshots/lora-syncer-sidecar.png)
 ![config map change](screenshots/configmap-change.png)
 ![vllm-logs](screenshots/vllm-logs.png)